solo-io/gloo/docs/content/guides/gloo_federation/service_failover.md

 Now that we have our two applications up and running, we can configure health checks and the failover resource.

-## Configure Failover Through Gloo-Fed
+## Configure Failover Through Gloo Edge Federation

 A major part of failover is health checking.
 In order for Envoy to determine the state of the primary and failover endpoints, health checking must be enabled.
 In this section we will specify a health check for the Blue instance of the application and create the failover configuration.